EmmanuelVictorio06/Projeto-Learnhub/README.md

 # Projeto-Learnhub
-Sistema no ramo educacional utilizado para gerenciamento de monitorias da universidade, em JS, HTMl, PHP, CSS.
+System of the educational area used for monitoring management of a university, in JavaScript, HTMl, PHP, CSS.